-On September 16, 2017, the Agency for Health Care Administration adopted the Nursing Home Emergency Power Plan (59AER17-1) rule due to widespread and life-threatening power outages in Florida caused by Hurricane Irma.
+On September 16, 2017, the Agency for Health Care Administration in Florida adopted the Nursing Home Emergency Power Plan (59AER17-1) rule due to widespread and life-threatening power outages in Florida caused by Hurricane Irma.

-By 11/1/17, owners and/or operators of nursing homes and assisted living facilities in Florida must document the ability to maintain safe temperatures (at or below 80 degrees Fahrenheit or less) in their facilities for 96 hours after a natural disaster or similar event or risk being cited for incompliance.
+By 11/1/17, owners and/or operators of nursing homes and assisted living facilities in Florida were required to document the ability to maintain safe temperatures (at or below 80 degrees Fahrenheit or less) in their facilities for 96 hours after a natural disaster or similar event or risk being cited for noncompliance.

-Many of our clients’ facility departments are stretched thin due to an unprecedented hurricane season and have reached out to us for assistance.
-If you need resources in Florida, we’re here to help.
+Many of our clients’ facility departments were stretched thin due to an unprecedented hurricane season and reached out to us for assistance.
+If you are still in need of resources in Florida, Texas, or nationwide we’re here to help.

 EMG can customize the scope to fit the needs of each client and asset including:

 - Inspect properties to determine their level of compliance